Pc Bottleneck Calculator

 A PC bottleneck happens when one hardware component limits the performance of the rest of the system.
 In most cases, this occurs between the processor and the graphics card because both parts must work together continuously.

-For example, a powerful GPU cannot perform well if the CPU is too slow to support it.
+A powerful GPU cannot perform well if the CPU is too slow to support it.
 In the same way, a strong CPU cannot reach its full potential if the GPU is outdated.
 When parts are mismatched, your PC cannot use its full power.

 A bottleneck does not mean your PC is bad.
 It means your PC is unbalanced.